ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

    `field(INP,  "@asyn(PLC, $(MEMORY_ADDRESS), 5.0) FINS_DM_READ_32")`

 This is used for reading 32 bit floating point numbers.
-The asyn interface has support only for 64 bit floating point numbers, but the FINS command asks for 4 bytes (32 bits) and then casts teh result to a double.
+The asyn interface has support only for 64 bit floating point numbers, but the FINS command asks for 4 bytes (32 bits) and then casts the result to a double.

 # The FINS protocol